24th International Congress of Biometeorology

 Link: https://www.genelex.co.rs/english.html

 The prices and contacts are at the websites.
-Important thing is to book the car 2 days earlier, via e-mail or online form, so you can get the confirmation.
-Naturally, it is the most expensive if you rent a car alone (up to 60€) but if you manage to share it with your colleagues it can be more affordable.
+The important thing is to book the car 2 days earlier, via e-mail or online form, so you can get the confirmation.
+Naturally, it is the most expensive if you rent a car alone (up to 60€), but if you manage to share it with your colleagues, it can be more affordable.

-Public transport in Novi Sad
+🚍Public transport in Novi Sad

 Bus lines